 The Grange Distillery in the mid 1880s

 (Anyone interested in the history of Scotch whisky will have heard of Alfred Barnard, whose magnum opus, 'The Whisky Distilleries of the United Kingdom', was published in 1887.
 Between 1884 and 1886 and using every imaginable means of transport then available, Londoner Alfred and some friends undertook an amazing tour of the whisky distilleries of the United Kingdom - 129 in Scotland, 28 in Ireland and 4 in England.
 Fortunately for us, the Grange Distillery, Burntisland, was on his list.
 It got a good report from him, and this is reproduced below.
-Copies of the 1887 book are very rare, and the extract came to me via the 'Burgh Buzz' of January 1999, the editor in turn having got it from Norman Mackie of Burntisland.)
+Copies of the 1887 book are very rare, and the extract came to us via the 'Burgh Buzz' of January 1999, the editor in turn having got it from Norman Mackie of Burntisland.)

 "To the Distillery we bent our steps next morning and were deeply interested in this ancient work.
 Although, on a near inspection, we found that the buildings possess an old-world look, they are most conveniently arranged internally, the proprietors having brought to bear considerable ingenuity and experience in their rearrangement, and the Distillery will now compare favourably with any work of its size in the Kingdom.